sivaprasadnk/animate_on_hover/README.md

 ## Animate on Hover

-Animate widgets on web when hovered using this package.
+Add animation(s) to your widgets on web when hovered, using this package.

 ## Screenshot